The Best Money Market Accounts for 2022

 - 24/7 customer service

-How the Best Money Market Accounts for 2021 Work?
+How Money Market Accounts Work?

 Money market accounts are one of the safest options to save money for emergencies, large purchases, or investments.
 Banks and credit unions pay higher interest rates on these accounts than on regular savings accounts, meaning that you can earn more funds in a shorter period of time.
 Most banks will also offer you checks and debit cards with money market accounts, which gives you easy access to your funds.